robbintt/patternbook/instructions/macos.md

 1. `System Preferences->Notifications`
     1. Do this after setting up `chrome` and `messages`
     1. Select each item in the menu and choose `none` for alert style.
 Optionally turn off all check boxes.
+    1. Be sure to do this for `iterm` and `messages` - both are super annoying

 1. Add a better local hostname `apple menu->System Preferences->Sharing`
     1. Change the "Computer Name"